MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 * [Download Visual Studio Professional 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Professional&rel=17)
 * [Download Visual Studio Enterprise 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Enterprise&rel=17)

 When you install Visual Studio 2022, select the **Desktop development with C++** workload.
-The Windows 11, version 22H2 Software Development Kit (SDK) that is compatibile with the Windows 11, version 22H2 WDK is not yet automatically included in Visual Studio please use the SDK download link in step 2 below.
+The Windows 11, version 22H2 Software Development Kit (SDK) that is compatible with the Windows 11, version 22H2 WDK is not yet automatically included in Visual Studio.
+Please use the SDK download link in step 2 below.

 WDK has Spectre mitigation enabled by default but requires Spectre mitigated libraries to be installed with Visual Studio for each architecture you are developing for.
 Additionally, developing drivers for ARM/ARM64/ARM64EC require the build tools for these architectures to also be installed with Visual Studio.
 To locate these items, you will need to know the latest version of MSVC installed on your system.